hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

         * tablet - styles that are only applied to tablets
         * style.less - HTML5Boilerplate css file that includes all the other
           less files in the appropriate places.
+        * responsive.less - styles that are for responsive design
     * index.html - main template used by plone.app.theming
     * rules.xml - rules file used by plone.app.theming